FranciscoSalazarOliveira/DE_Football_Stats/README.md

 The repo includes all code used and the source CSVs, and therefore should allow for easy reproducibility.
 - terraform folder includes the files used for creating the necessary infrastructure in GCP.
 Variables needed can be checked in file ``variables-example.tf``
 - the CSV files included are ready to be placed in a bucket in Cloud Storage
-- included is also the the code used to read these files and load the data into BigQuery (``python/cloud_storage_to_bigquery.ipynb``)
+- included is also the the python code used to read these files and load the data into BigQuery (``python/cloud_storage_to_bigquery.ipynb``)
-- dbt model used to create league tables, based on match results, is included in ``dbt/models/league_tables.sql``
+- the dbt model used to create league tables, based on match results, is included in ``dbt/models/league_tables.sql``

+- The data used in this project comes from a paid API, and therefore the code to retrieve the code from the API is not included in this repo.
+However, in order to allow reproducibility, in this repo are included 2 CSV files with the needed data to use in the project.
+The format of the CSV files is quite simple, and therefore it would be easy to get data for more seasons/leagues from other sources if needed.